 You probably know Charles Barkley best for his days on the court with one of several teams.
 Or, perhaps you’re more familiar with him behind a desk commentating on basketball games.
-Yet, you might not know that he’s as big a fan of cigars as he is of basketball.
+Yet, you might not know that he’s as big a fan of cigars as basketball.
 That’s right.
 The former 76er and often infamously outspoken Sir Charles is a lover of fine cigars.
-He’s in good company, too, with fellow NBA stars like Michael Jordan and Lebron James.
+But, of course, he’s in good company, too, with fellow NBA stars like Michael Jordan and Lebron James.

 Charles Barkley: The Early Years

-Before he was charging across the court like a man half his size, Barkley was just a kid from Leeds, Alabama.
+Before charging across the court like a man half his size, Barkley was just a kid from Leeds, Alabama.
 After a tumultuous childhood, Barkley would pay to play basketball at the local recreation center.
-He was too small and uncoordinated to make his high school’s varsity team.
+But unfortunately, he was too small and uncoordinated to make his high school’s varsity team.

-As luck had it, the summer after his junior year, Barkley grew six inches and instantly stood 6’ 4” and weighed over 200 lbs.
+As luck had it, the summer after his junior year, Barkley grew six inches, stood 6’ 4”, and weighed over 200 lbs.
 The high school basketball coach immediately granted him a spot on the team.
 From there, he went on to attend Auburn University in Alabama.

-At Auburn University, he developed his skills and led the SEC in rebounds each year while earning himself nicknames.
+At Auburn University, he developed his skills and led the SEC in rebounds each year while earning nicknames.
 Some called him The Round Mound of Rebound or The Crisco Kid for his issues with his weight.
-Since then, he became one of the most athletic big men of the NBA, but Barkley didn’t stop here.
+Since then, he has become one of the most athletic big men in the NBA, but Barkley didn’t stop there.